vassiliphilippov/erct-papers/docs/erct_specification.md

 #### T - Term Duration

-- The intervention must last for at least one full academic term.
+- Outcomes must be measured at least one full academic term afterthe intervention begins.
 - A term is typically defined as a semester or equivalent (approximately 3-4 months).
-- Check for: Clear statement of intervention duration, dates, and alignment with academic calendar.
+- Check for: quote marking intervention start date, quote marking primary outcome measurement date, interval from start -> measurement >= one term.
 - Stronger one year-long intervention duration is required at Level 2.
 - If the study duration was year-long then this weaker term-duration criterion is considered met.
+- Some interventions are naturally short-term, we allow short interventions but insisting on term‑long follow‑up tracking.

 ##### Problem

 Many studies conduct a brief, two-week intervention and immediately measures outcomes.
 Short-term interventions may show temporary effects that don't persist, or miss delayed effects that take time to manifest.
-Ensuring at least a term-long intervention allows for more reliable assessment of the intervention's impact.
+Ensuring at least a term-long tracking since intervention start allows for more reliable assessment of the intervention's impact.

 ##### Procedure

-1. **Find Intervention Duration**
+1. **Find Intervention Start Date**
-- Identify quotes from the paper specifying the start and end dates or the duration of the intervention (e.g., "The program ran from September to December…").
+- Identify quotes from the paper specifying the start of the intervention (e.g., "The program ran from September to December…").

+2. **Locate Measurement Date**
+- Find when outcomes were collected.
+In many situations it is in the end of the intervention, but not necessarily.
+Identify quotes from the paper specifying the measurement date (e.g., "The program ran from September to December…").

+3. **Verify Interval**
+- Calculate the interval from intervention start to measurement date.

-2. **Assess Documentation Clarity**
+4. **Assess Documentation Clarity**
-- Ensure that the quoted period covers at least one full academic term (or longer).
+- Ensure that the quoted period covers at least one full academic term (or longer) from the intervention start date to the measurement date.
 If the paper’s academic calendar is unclear, look for quotes describing what constitutes a term in that context.

-3. **Decision**
+5. **Decision**
-- Mark as “met” if the quoted duration is at least one full term.
-Mark as “not met” if the quoted duration is shorter than a term or not clearly stated.
+- Mark as “met” if the quoted interval is at least one full term.
+Mark as “not met” if the quoted interval is shorter than a term or not clearly stated.

 #### D - Documented Control Group